 Lower Abdominal Pain

-Menstrual pain typically manifests as lower abdominal pain.
+Dysmenorrhea typically manifests as lower abdominal pain.
 The pain may feel achy, crampy, or stabbing.
 It can radiate to the back or down the legs.
 The intensity of the pain can be different for each woman and can even vary from one menstrual cycle to another.

 Many women experience back pain during menstruation.
 This can range from a dull ache to sharp, intense pain.
 The pain is often concentrated in the lower back, although some women may also feel upper back discomfort.

 Headaches and migraines are also common symptoms.
 Hormonal fluctuations and the release of prostaglandins can trigger headaches during the menstrual cycle.
 Women may experience tension headaches or more severe migraines.

 Some women may experience nausea or an upset stomach as part of their menstrual pain.
 This symptom is believed to be related to hormonal changes and the release of prostaglandins.
 It can range from mild queasiness to intense nausea and may be accompanied by vomiting in severe cases.